miguelduartedev/Interactive-Maps/README.md

   - Font options
   - File export options (scale, file format, etc.)
   - Customizable background color for the map
-  - Group Selectors for North America, South America, Asia and Africa
+  - Button that resets the zoom and the position of the map

 Using public API "REST Countries":